ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/drews/am_02_drews.md

 1. *A Review of Augmented Reality Applications for History Education and Heritage Visualisation* by Jennifer Challenor and Minhua Ma

-Aim: ‘The purpose of this study is to speculate regarding the following questions: How is augmented reality currently being used to enhance history education?
-Does the usage of augmented reality assist in developing long-term memories?
-Is augmented reality capable of conveying the emotional weight of historical events?
-Will augmented reality be appropriate for teaching a complex field such as the Holocaust?
-To address these, multiple studies have been analysed for their research methodologies and how their findings may assist with the development of
-Holocaust education.’

 2. *Virtual reality and affective learning in commemorative history teaching: effects of immersive technology and generative learning activities* by Miriam Mulders, Kristian H. Träg, Lilly Kaninski, Lara Kirner & Michael Kerres

-Aim: ‘This study examines a highly engaging and historical immersive VR application and thereby investigates the effectiveness of the generative learning activities of self-explaining and drawing.
-Seventy-four undergraduate students explored a three-dimensional representation of the room where Anne Frank, a Jewish girl, was hiding during World War II.’